Case 14: The Answer is Training

 Training is not implementation.
 Giving people the skills to do something without giving them the context in which to perform will quite simply negate the training effort and the intent of senior management.
-Senior Management and organizers need to balance their focus on training and implementation strategy that:
+Senior Management and organizers need to balance their focus on training and implementation such that they:

-- Communicates the intent of the new process to all users and defines the context for usage;
+- Communicate the intent of the new process to all users and define the context for usage;

-- Identifies the management expectation for the use of the process, e.g. “All risk decisions will be submitted in Risk Management format”;
+- Identify the management expectation for the use of the process, e.g. “All risk decisions will be submitted in Risk Management format”;

-- Ensures that the managers of users are fully committed to implementation of the process and can act as models, mentors and coaches;
+- Ensure that the managers of users are fully committed to implementation of the process and will act as models, mentors and coaches;

-- Names champions of the process, e.g. early adopters who use the process effectively;
+- Name champions of the process, e.g. early adopters who use the process effectively;

 - Choosing a selection results in a full page refresh.